HudsonAlpha/synergy/projects/python/README.md

 # Synergy Provisioning via Image Streamer and Python

-The HudsonAlpha artifact bundle and scripts are used to provision 3 use cases:
+The HudsonAlpha artifact bundle and scripts are used to provision 4 use cases:
-Docker CentOS 7.3
+Docker CentOS 7.4
+Docker Fedora 27
 OpenStack all-in-one
 OpenStack compute node